Physical remnant of electroweak theta angles: Invariant combinations of theta angles

-The shifts in the theta angles get contributions from all fermions.
-Each fermion $\psi$ in an irrep.\ of the $n$-th gauge subgroup shifts $\theta_n$ according to~\eqref{eq:2-05}.
-This shift is multiplied by the total number of fermions in the same irrep., including the number of generations $N^{(f)}_\psi = 3$, and the dimensions $d^{(n' \ne n)}_\psi$ of the $n'$-th gauge subgroup irreps.\ on $\psi$, i.e.,
+The shifts of theta angles under a chiral rotation get contributions from all fermions.
+Each fermion $\psi$ in an irrep of the $n$-th gauge subgroup shifts $\theta_n$ according to~\eqref{eq:2-05}.
+This shift is multiplied by the total number of fermions in the same irrep, including the number of generations $N^{(f)}_\psi = 3$, and the dimensions $d^{(n' \ne n)}_\psi$ of the $n'$-th gauge subgroup irreps on $\psi$, i.e.,